neektza/nikicajokic.me/_posts/2016-02-21-celluloid_internals_proxy_and_call_objects.md

 > * create a finite number of new actors;
 > * designate the behavior to be used for the next message it receives.[^1]

 Translation: Actor model is a **system inside of which computation is done only by sending messages**.
 This is an ideal abstraction.
-Actual implementations of this model rarely limit themselves on doing computation only in this way.
+Actual implementations of this model rarely limit themselves to doing computation only in this way.
 This is also the case with _Celluloid_.

 An actor-based system is somewhat similar to an object-based system in that entities communicate with each other by sending messages.
-The difference between these two conceptual models is that in object based systems computation is sequential while in actor based systems computation is concurrent.
+The difference between these two conceptual models is that in object-based systems computation is sequential while in actor based systems computation is concurrent.
 In that regard, the actor model more accurately describes the real world because in the real world, everything happens concurrently.

 Since Ruby has no built-in Actor facilities, Celluloid has to build them.